aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/slidesize/orientation/_index.md

 ## SlideSize.Orientation property

-Returns or sets the slide orientation.
-Changing this value will swap slide's dimensions.
-Read/write [`SlideOrientation`](../../slideorientation).
+Gets or sets the slide orientation.

 ```csharp
 public SlideOrientation Orientation { get; set; }
 ```

+### Remarks

+Changing this value swaps the slide’s width and height.

 ### See Also